impressto/arcana/public/sample-memory-document.md

 - [ ] Set up monitoring and alerting (John Doe - 2025-01-30)

 ## 💡 Lessons Learned

+### Real-World Documents Don't Follow Templates
+**Date:** October 4, 2025
+**Category:** Document Processing & User Requirements
+**Impact:** Critical
+**Project Phase:** Production Use

+**Situation:** Users reported significant content loss when importing documents that had been created from templates but modified over time by AI tools, collaborative editing, or custom formatting.

+**Challenge:** Balancing structured wizard editing capabilities with the need to preserve arbitrary document content and formatting.

+**Lesson:** Real-world documents evolve beyond their original templates and any import system must preserve 100% of content, even sections it doesn't understand.
+Users will not trust a system that loses their work.

+**Application:** Implemented enhanced document preservation system with hybrid reconstruction approach - parse what you can, preserve everything else exactly as-is.
+This maintains document integrity while enabling selective wizard-based editing.

+**Impact Measurement:** Critical - Enables real-world adoption, maintains user trust, preserves all document content including custom sections, emojis, and formatting

+**Key Insight:** Content preservation trumps structured parsing - it's better to preserve unknown content than to lose it attempting to fit it into expected formats.

 ### Custom UI Components Improve User Experience
 **Date:** October 2, 2025